Fast-Track Your Australian PR as a Chief Information Officer

 - System Integration

-- Systems Acquisition – (eg: Resource Management)
+- Systems Acquisition – (e.g., Resource Management)

 - Algorithm Design (Algorithm Development)